 Now, do you doubt that your Bird was true?
+(391)

-Shakespeare wouldn’t have expected his audiences to ‘split the Lark’ and look for his own distinctive music in the plays he wrote collaboratively.
+Shakespeare wouldn’t have expected his audiences to “split the Lark” and look for his own distinctive music in the plays he wrote collaboratively.
 Likewise, he is unlikely to have revised old plays with the sole intention of making his audiences recognise the revamped versions as Shakespearean.
-If anything, he was keen on repackaging them as a distinct property of the company he worked for: James Marino shows that rewriting older plays was one of the more common ways for a company to assert its ownership of them.
+If anything, he was keen on repackaging them as a distinct property of the company he worked for: James Marino shows that rewriting older plays was one of the more common ways for a company to assert its ownership of them (19-47).
 And it is perhaps this wider perspective of Shakespeare’s company, the King’s Men, that would be most useful when making sense of Shakespeare’s expanding canon.
 In his Shakespeare and the Idea of Apocrypha Peter Kirwan points out that many of the plays that frequently stir controversy as potential additions to the canon can be better assessed in the context of the corpus of plays available to the company, including, but not limited to, Shakespeare’s own works.

 Is it time, perhaps, for an edition of The King’s Men’s Complete Works?
-Such a project would not avoid problems of attribution—the number of plays we can only tentatively associate with the company would be a concern—but the need to distinguish the creative output of a single author would give way to the need to see how the authors writing for the King’s Men responded to the need to compete, collaborate, and learn from one another.
+Such a project would not avoid problems of attribution—the number of plays we can only tentatively associate with the company would be a concern—but the need to distinguish the creative output of a single author would give way to the need to see how the authors writing for the King’s Men endeavoured (or struggled) to compete, collaborate, and learn from one another.
 Surely, within such context, the value and importance of collaborative plays of Shakespeare would have to be reassessed: not as they measure up against Shakespeare’s sole-authored plays, but as they meet the needs of the company which performed them, in their entirety.
 The question of how many plays the King’s Men performed would still be to some extent irrelevant, never more so than during an admissions interview, but the reorientation of focus could do a lot of good.

+Works Cited

+Dickinson, Emily.
+“905.”
+The Poems of Emily Dickinson.
+Ed.
+R.W.
+Franklin.
+London: Belknap Press of Harvard University Press.
+Print.

+Eliot, T.S.
+Elizabethan Dramatists.
+London: Faber and Faber, 1963.
+Print.

+Kirwan, Peter.
+Shakespeare and the Idea of Apocrypha.
+Cambridge: Cambridge University Press, 2015.
+Print.

+Marino, James.
+Owning William Shakespeare.
+Philadelphia: University of Pennsylvania Press, 2011.
+Print.

+Pitcher, John, ed.
+The Winter’s Tale.
+By William Shakespeare.
+1623.
+London: Methuen Drama, 2010.
+Print.

+Stern, Tiffany. “‘Whether one did Contrive, the Other Write, / Or one Fram’d the Plot, the Other did Indite’: Fletcher and Theobald as Collaborative Writers.”
+The Quest for Cardenio: Shakespeare, Fletcher, Cervantes and the Lost Play.
+Eds.
+David Carnegie and Gary Taylor.
+Oxford: Oxford University Press, 2012.
+115-132.
+Print.

+Taylor, Gary, and Terri Bourus, “Why Read Shakespeare’s Complete Works?”
+The New Oxford Shakespeare, the Complete Works: Modern Critical Edition.
+Eds.
+Gary Taylor et al. Oxford: Oxford University Press, 2016.
+1-44.
+Print.

+———————.
+“Why Read This Complete Works?”
+The New Oxford Shakespeare, the Complete Works: Modern Critical Edition.
+Eds.
+Gary Taylor et al. Oxford: Oxford University Press, 2016.
+45-58.
+Print.